mbridak/not1mm/README.md

 ### CW Keyer interface

 Under the `CW` TAB, There are three options. `cwdaemon`, which normally uses IP `127.0.0.1` and port `6789`. `pywinkeyer` which normally uses IP `127.0.0.1` and port `8000`.
 Or `None`, if you want to Morse it like it's 1899.

+### Cluster

+  Under the `Cluster` TAB you can change the default AR Cluster server and port settings used for the bandmap window.

 ## Hiding screen elements